-In 2015, IFCPF appointed the first IFCPF Athletes’ Representative for CP Football following the transfer of governance from CPISRA and the creation of new structures for the future development of CP Football.
-As a member of the IFCPF Board, we are ensuring that athletes are central to our work and part of all key decision making.
+In 2015, IFCPF appointed the first IFCPF Athletes’ Representative for CP Football following the creation of new structures for the future development of CP Football.
+As a member of the IFCPF Board, we are ensuring that athletes are central to our work and driving all key decision making.

 Our Athletes’ Representative has been working with our members to help them identify a someone to act as Athletes’ Representative for their national programme.
 Steadily we are creating a network of athletes who are able to share their ideas and feedback.

 James Murrihy - IFCPF Athlete Representative

 Mr James Murrihy, Sports Inclusion Disability Officer with the Irish Sports Council, is a former member of the Athletes Commission of Paralympics Ireland and board member of People with Disabilities in Clare.

 Selected as Athlete Representative for IFCPF, Mr Murrihy has enjoyed playing for the Ireland CP Football team from 1995, including three World Championships and two Paralympic Games before his final tournament in 2010.